Ruprabhu25/p2/REPORT.md

 preemption is enabled, the timer is started, and the signal handler is activated periodically to invoke the uthread_yield function, which causes the current thread to relinquish the CPU and give other threads a chance to run.
-The preempt_stop() function stops the timer and resets the signal handler to its previous state, which is why we keep a sa_old and old_timer variable.
+The preempt_stop() function stops the timer and resets the signal handler to its previous state.
 Also there is preempt_disable and preempt_enable, which use the sigprocmask() function, which can either block or unblock the SIGALARM or SIGVTALARM.
 We created a testing file called test_preempt.c which calls the uthread_run() function with preempt to true.
+This makes thread1 yield to thread2, but since thread2 is running infinite, the preempt alarm handler goes off after a certain amount of time which causes it to yield back to thread1.
+Since thread2 never called yield and just goes back to thread1, we can confirm that our preemption implementation works as it uses the timer instead.